Richmond Rhinoplasty Overview

 Many surgeons prefer the open rhinoplasty approach during nose surgery because they can gain a better view and better access to the inside of the nose.
 The incision using this approach is made on the skin between the nostrils or under.
 Once the incision is made, the skin is moved back to allow access to the internal structures.
-The incision lines, which heal nicely leaving barely visible scars, are fairly small and usually measure between 2-3 mm.
+The incisions consistently heal very well, leaving barely visible scars.
 Click here and scroll to "base view" for an example of a healed open rhinoplasty scar.

 Richmond Closed Rhinoplasty

 The closed rhinoplasty technique is performed through incisions made on the inside of the nose only.
-The name is a misnomer, in that the nose is "opened", but only with internal incisions.
-Numerous separate small incisions are made to access different parts of the nose, such as the tip and bridge.
+The name is a misnomer, in that incisions are made, but only hidden inside the nose.
+Separate small incisions are made to access different parts of the nose, such as the tip and bridge.
 A more accurate way to refer to this technique is "endonasal rhinoplasty."
-Dr. Bridges performs exclusively closed rhinoplasty.
+Dr. Bridges performs exclusively endonasal, or closed rhinoplasty.
 Click here to see an example of a closed rhinoplasty result.
 Dr. Bridges is skilled in advanced closed, or "scarless" rhinoplasty techniques.
 Closed rhinoplasty is a surgical art form that requires the highest level of understanding of nasal form, function, and aesthetics.
 Only with years of practice can this surgical approach be mastered.
-Most surgeons perform only open rhinoplasty because the closed approach is much more difficult.
+Most surgeons perform only open rhinoplasty because the closed approach can be intimidating.
 Most surgical training programs teach only the open approach, which has made the closed approach somewhat of a dying art.
 Being a master of his craft, and always seeking the best results for patients, Dr. Bridges has honed his techniques over many years to be able to offer this rhinoplasty approach to Richmond nosejob patients.

 Rhinoplasty is usually performed under general anesthesia and is always performed in an accredited surgical facility.
 It is considered an outpatient procedure.
 After surgery, patients will wear an external splint for about 1 week.
 Patients may experience bruising and swelling around the nose and eyes.
 Bruising usually subsides over the first few weeks.
+If bruising is prominent, Dr. Bridges provides Sciton BBL laser treatments to break up the bruises.
 Swelling decreases rapidly over the first 3-4 weeks, then slowly over many months.
 It can take up to a full year for the nose to gain its final contour and softness.
 This is more true of the open approach, as previously described above.
-Dr. Bridges rarely uses nasal packing.
+Dr. Bridges does not use nasal packing.
 Occasionally, small plastic tubes may be placed in the nose if extensive septal work has been done.